On the Demand for High-Beta Stocks: Evidence from Mutual Funds

 University of Toronto - Rotman School of Management

-Keywords: Retirement saving, agency conflicts, risk-taking, mutual funds
+Keywords: Retirement saving, agency costs, risk-taking, mutual funds, beta-return relation, volatility anomaly